netbeast/docs/nodejs_wrapper.md

 ###devices.discover([brand-name])###

 This function allows us to activate the discovery process.
-With the brand-name parameter you can specify a concrete app (like belkin-wemo, philips-hue), if you don´t include this argument, the discovery will be apply to all available brands.
+With the brand-name parameter you can specify a concrete app (like belkin-wemo, philips-hue).
+If you don´t include this argument, the discovery will be apply to all available brands.

 ````javascript
 var nb = require('netbeast')